asherbernardi/jsgfplugin/README.md

 The Jsgf plugin should be the first option.
 Click install, then restart your IDE.

-_NOTE:_ You must have Intellij installed with version 2019.3.3 or later, otherwise the plugin will not show up in marketplace.
+_NOTE:_ You must have Intellij installed with version between 2019.3.3 and 2020.1, otherwise the plugin may not show up in Marketplace.

 ## What this plugin supports